 This bill would authorize the California Crime Victims' Memorial Foundation, upon its establishment, in consultation with the Department of General Services and a specifically created committee, to construct and maintain a memorial in the Capitol Historic Region to honor California residents who are victims of crime.
 It would require that the planning, construction, and maintenance of the memorial be funded with private donations through a nonprofit foundation to be established.
-It also would prohibit construction of the memorial until the master plan of the State Capitol Park is approved and adopted by the Joint Committee on Rules, and the Department of Finance and the Joint Committee on Rules have determined that sufficient private funding is available to construct and maintain the memorial.
+It also would prohibit construction of the memorial until the master plan of the State Capitol Park is approved and adopted by the Joint

+Committee on Rules, and the Department of Finance and the Joint Committee on Rules have determined that sufficient private funding is available to construct and maintain the memorial.
 The Foundation would consult with the California Crime Victims' Memorial Review Committee, comprised of:

-- (1) Director of the Department of General Services; - (2) State Historic Preservation Officer; - (3) Assembly appointee: Assemblywoman Cathleen Galgiani appointed March 2009; Galgiani is now a Senator; Assemblywoman Sharon Quirk-Silva appointed
+(1) Director of the Department of General Services;

+(2) State Historic Preservation Officer;

-February 2013; Quirk-Silver is no longer a Member; Assemblyman Jim Cooper appointed November 2014; and
+(3) Assembly appointee: Assemblyman Jim Cooper appointed November 2014; and

-(4) Senate appointee: Senator Lou Correa appointed March 2009; Correa is no longer a Member; Senator Richard Pan appointed September 2015.
+(4) Senate appointee: Senator Richard Pan appointed September 2015.